Kinsale

 struggle.
 The harbour’s ring of sheltering hills have run red with

-hand and knife to sword, each attacking and counter attacking
+knife to sword, each attacking and counter attacking in turn.

-remain indoors for days, virtual prisoners, as cannon ball from ship and
+indoors for days, virtual prisoners, as cannon ball from ship and shore rained

-shore rained down.
-The 1601 Battle alone lasted from mid-September to
+down.
+The 1601 Battle alone lasted from mid-September to Christmas Day.

-pretty, with walks in the surrounding hills, you may hear as many as ten
+with walks in the surrounding hills, you may hear as many as ten languages in

-little with you and remind you of an age when a man lived by
+with you and remind you of an age when a man lived by his eye for

 Welcome to Kinsale